HackerHours/hackerhours.org/oss-workshop.md

 <!-- ripping off of http://18f.github.io/hourofcode/ -->

+Should take less than ten minutes.

 1. If you don't have one already, start by [creating a Github account](https://github.com).
 1. Visit the participant source files [here](https://github.com/afeld/hackerhours.org/tree/gh-pages/_data/oss_workshop/participants).
 1. Click on the blue `+` sign next to the header `hackerhours.org/_data/oss_workshop/participants/+`.
 1. In the "Name your file..." box, type in your GitHub username (which is displayed in the top right of your screen) followed by `.yml`.
 For example: `janesmith1.yml`
-1. Copy this text and then fill in your own info.
-For the emoji, pick your favorite icon [from this list](http://www.emoji-cheat-sheet.com/) – have fun with it!
+1. Copy the text below into the editor, and replace  your own info.
+For the emoji, pick your favorite icon [from this list](http://www.emoji-cheat-sheet.com/).
+Have some fun with it!

         name: Cookie Monster
         title: Cookie is for me
         emoji: 'cookie'

-1. Click on the green button "Propose new file"
+1. Click the green "Propose new file" button.
-1. Click on the green button "Create pull request"
+1. Click the green "Create pull request" button.

-Now go and **RSVP through [the meetup](TODO)**, and you're in!
-If you want to get a head start with building up your open source skills, check out [our resources](/resources.html#getting-involved-in-open-source).
+Note that we have a limited number of spots – **you will get an email when we've confirmed your RSVP**.
+If you want to get a head start with building up your open source skills, check out [the Resources page](/resources.html#getting-involved-in-open-source).

 ## Awesome Open Source Contributors